Find your situation:

 Your situation: You’re a SaaS company losing enterprise deals because procurement asks for DPAs, a DPO, and privacy docs you don’t have.

-A Series B SaaS company with ~80 employees, serving EU and US customers, had three deals worth EUR 400K+ in combined ARR stalled for 6-8 weeks each.
-One was lost entirely.
-The DPO appointment was commercially driven by enterprise buyer requirements.
+Series B SaaS, ~80 employees, serving EU and US customers.
+Three deals worth €400K+ combined ARR stalled 6-8 weeks each; one deal lost entirely.

 US Fintech achieves enterprise-ready GDPR compliance framework in 6 weeks